dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 }
 ```

-This event indicates that the subscription's path, which is a file,
-has been deleted.

 Any `IN_DELETE_SELF` event will trigger the automatic removal of the
 subscription.
-This, in turn, triggers the delivery of an `IN_IGNORED`
-event (see below).

 ###### Management events

 Management events are those that are to do with the delivery of
-inotify events, rather than the result of activity in the watched
+inotify events, rather than the direct result of activity in the
-portion of the namespace.
+watched portion of the namespace.

-Here are some examples of management events.
+The `IN_IGNORED` event indicates that no further events will be sent
+on this subscription.
+Here is an example:

 ```json
 {